 At the 2014 Grain Analyzer Sector Meeting Ms. Cathy Brenner reported that she found no statistical impact in reducing the sample size in the ongoing calibration program from up to 30 samples to 10 samples per 2-percent interval.
 During the review of the ongoing calibration fee tables, Mr. Andy Gell, Foss North America pointed out that the cost per meter in the ongoing calibration program would be decreased due to the reduction in the number of samples per 2% moisture interval.
 Mr. Gell then noted that the tables showed an increase in the cost per meter.
-After further review by the sector an error was found in calculating the cost per meter.
-Corrections were made to the fee tables and the corrections to the tables are shown below:
+After further review by the sector an error was found in calculating the cost per meter and the tables were corrected.